vapoursynth/vapoursynth/doc/functions/expr.rst

    By default the output *format* is the same as the first input clip's format.
    You can override it by setting *format*.
-The only restriction is that the output *format* must have the same subsampling as the input *clips* and be 8 or 16 bit integer or 32 bit float.
+The only restriction is that the output *format* must have the same subsampling as the input *clips* and be 8..16 bit integer or 32 bit float.

    Logical operators are also a bit special, since everything is done in floating point arithmetic.
    All values greater than 0 are considered true for the purpose of comparisons.
    Logical operators return 0.0 for false and 1.0 for true in their operations.

    Since the expression is being evaluated at runtime, there are also the stack manipulation operators, *swap* and *dup*.
 The former swaps the topmost and second topmost values, and the latter duplicates the topmost stack value.